hpc/charliecloud/doc/dev.rst

 * *Draft*.
 This means not ready for merge even if tests and review pass.
   (GitLab would indicate this with a :code:`WIP:` prefix in the title.)

+**Stand-alone PRs.** If consensus is obtained through other means, e.g. out-of-band discussion, then a stand-alone PR is appropriate (i.e., don’t create an issue just for the sake of having an issue to link to a PR).
+A stand-alone PR should be tagged and milestoned, since there is no issue.
+Note that stand-alone PRs are generally not a good way to *propose* something.

 **Address a single concern.** When practical, issues and PRs should address completely one self-contained change.
 If there are multiple concerns, make